jfo/blog/source/drafts/sild16.md

 (cons () #t)
 ```

-Which shouldn't work.
+Which shouldn't work, since I can't cons something _onto_ something that isn't
+a list.

 <hr>

 Ok, so, this is pretty contrived.
-I really neef a way to `set` values in an
+I really need a way to `set` values in an
 Env, and to search through the entries to try and find a match.
 First of all,
 that struct definition of Env is completely useless for this, as it only holds
 one key value pair.
 That's really an `Entry`, which I will define internally